 Voting rights are a flashpoint in Alabama’s history.
 The long denial of those rights to African Americans led to Bloody Sunday in Selma, the march to Montgomery and eventually passage of the Voting Rights Act of 1965.
 In the half-century since, our state has taken a few steps that increase voting access for communities of color.
 But our system remains cumbersome and expensive.
 Automatic voter registration (AVR) would be a major step toward bringing our state’s system into the 21st century.

 Before every major election in Alabama, a surge of activity focuses on voter rolls.
 For people seeking to exercise one of the most basic rights of democracy, getting registered and keeping that registration current can fall prey to busy schedules and confusing rules.
 Signing up eligible voters and ensuring lists are up-to-date are important responsibilities that cost Alabama advocates, civic groups and state officials a considerable amount of time and money.

 There is a better way.
-Since 2015, fifteen states (including Georgia) and the District of Columbia have approved AVR, according to the Brennan Center for Justice.
+Since 2015, sixteen states (including Georgia) and the District of Columbia have approved AVR, according to the Brennan Center for Justice.
 AVR registers eligible people when they apply for a driver’s license or share information with agencies in other routine ways.
 (People who do not want to register can opt out.)
 AVR saves money and removes barriers to civic participation.

 A common-sense change

 Voter registration in Alabama is outdated.
 In many places, the state uses the same pen-and-paper methods in operation for more than a century.
 Registering voters this way requires paying for printing, postage and staff to process the forms.
 If a person moves, the process is repeated, with those costs paid again.
 Some counties do conduct registration electronically.
 That requires less paper, but the kiosks are a considerable expense and still require staff.